Miami (FL) vs. Clemson Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Miami (FL) vs. Clemson Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 3

-Wednesday's game between the No. 16 Clemson Tigers (11-1, 1-0 ACC) and Miami Hurricanes (10-2, 1-0 ACC) squaring off at Watsco Center has a projected final score of 78-75 (based on our computer prediction) in favor of Clemson, so it should be a tight matchup.
-The game will begin at 8:00 PM ET on January 3.
+Wednesday's game between the No. 16 Clemson Tigers (11-1, 1-0 ACC) and Miami Hurricanes (10-2, 1-0 ACC) squaring off at Watsco Center has a projected final score of 78-75 (based on our computer prediction) in favor of Clemson, so it should be a competitive matchup.
+The game will tip off at 8:00 PM ET on January 3.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!